6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 From the Louvre, take a short walk to the Tuileries Garden, one of the most beautiful gardens in Paris.
 Here, you will find a couple of guinguettes selling drinks and quick eats for a lunch break.

-Back to the Tuileries Garden, take the time to walk around Place de la Concorde.
-The current square was arranged in the 18th century to host an equestrian statue of King Louis XV to celebrate his recovery from a terrible illness.
-Years later, it was the witness of some of the most terrible chapters of the French Revolution, like the execution of King Louis XVI and Queen Marie-Antoinette.
+Back to the Tuileries Garden, walk to Place de la Concorde, which was the witness of some of the most terrible chapters of the French Revolution, like the execution of King Louis XVI and Queen Marie-Antoinette.
+Don’t miss the Luxor obelisk – the oldest monument in Paris – brought directly from Egypt!

 Arc de Triomphe